JaranMellerud/timetracker/README.md

 **4.** Now the GUI opens.
 Here you can add or delete new activities and start/pause the timer.
 When you open the application again after you have closed it, all your activities and the time spent will be saved.

 ## Why I Made It
-I am learning Russian, as well as programming, and I thought it would be nice to be able to track the time I spent on those activities.
-This way, I can set weekly minimum goals in how many hours to spend learning.
-I tried a different apps, but they were just to complicated.
-I wanted a very minimalistic GUI that just sits in the corner of the screen and records time, nothing more.
+I am learning Russian, as well as programming, and I thought it would be nice to be able to track the time I spend on learning these skills.
+This way, I can set weekly minimum goals for how many hours I want to spend learning.
+I tried a few different apps, but they were just to complicated.
+I wanted an extremely minimalistic GUI that just sits in the corner of the screen and records time, nothing more.
 In addition, I realized that I should learn more about object-oriented programming.
-Building a GUI with tkinter is a good way to do this, since you have to organize a lot of different objects in tkinter.
+Building a GUI with tkinter is a good way to do this, since you have to organize a lot of different objects when using tkinter.

 ## What I Have Learned
-* tkinter fundamentals
+* Building a simple Graphical User Interface with tkinter
-* Setting up and querying built in databases with sqlite3
+* Setting up and querying databases with sqlite3
 * Object-oriented programming fundamentals
 * Working with time with the built-in time module